Peer to Peer Lending

-By cutting out the ‘middleman’ via the peer to peer lending models such as the banks or building societies, borrowers will benefit from lower interest rates on their business loans, than they otherwise would from a traditional loan provider.
+As this model of funding ultimately cuts out the ‘middleman’ such as the banks or building societies.
+Means therefore that business who use this route as a way to borrow their finance requirements, will benefit from lower interest rates on their business loans, more than they otherwise would if borrowing from a traditional loan provider.

-Business borrowers who seek access to finance via the peer to peer lending model, are approved by being credit checked and subsequently rated according to the risk which they may pose.
+Businesses who seek to access finance via the Peer to Peer model, are approved by being credit checked and subsequently rated according to the risk which they may pose.